Gobi Desert and Central Mongolia Group Tour Package

 • T-shirts and long-sleeved t-shirts will be comfortable and help you to protect your arms from the sun and stay warm on cool days.

-• Woolen hat, gloves, and scarf are handy if you travel at beginning of May and September.
+• Woolen hat, gloves, and scarf are handy if you are traveling at the end of August and September.

-• Sturdy pair of walking sandals and boots will be useful when you hike in the Eagle valley, through the dinosaur fossil area, and to Tovkhon Monastery.
+• A sturdy pair of walking sandals and boots will be useful when you hike.
 If not the hiking shoes, bring sneakers and sandals.
 Some of the ger camps do not have slippers in their gers.

 • Pajamas/tights or something similar to stay warm at night.

-• Shorts and whatever suitable at high up to +38°C during daytime in summer months and +8 to + 18°C in the evening/night temperature.
-The temperature drops dramatically when it rains.
+• Shorts and whatever is suitable at high temperatures up to +35°C during daytime in summer months and +8 to + 18°C in the evening/night temperature The temperature drops sharply when it rains and turns to snow in the mountainous areas.

 • Bringing your eyeglasses is preferable instead of lenses on dusty roads.